HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

 - HCA submitter name misspelled ("Tom Mithcell")
   - Impact: A (rather personal) HCA submitter-facing error will put DCP credibility at risk.

 As an HCA submitter whose name is associated with the HCA project, I want to be allowed time to review the full details of my HCA submission as for accuracy before it becomes publicly available.
-I want this review to be through the vantage of a potential user. (possibly 2nd phase)
+I want this review to be through the vantage of a potential user.
+(Phase 2)

-As an HCA submitter, I am curious where my HCA submission is in the DCP’s data lifecycle after I have provided the metadata spreadsheet all the way until it is released. (possibly 2nd phase)
+As an HCA submitter, I am curious where my HCA submission is in the DCP’s data lifecycle after I have provided the metadata spreadsheet all the way until it is released.
+(Phase 2 + Phase 'Dashboard')

 ## Functional Specifications